tstih/more/README.md

 # Controls (Alphabetically)

  * [Frame](#frame) Structure and draw on panel without affecting the content.
- * [Hierarchy](#hierarchy) Drawing and manipulating trees.
+ * [Hierarchy](#hierarchy) Draw and manipulate trees.
- * [Line](#line) Line control used a separator or a decorator.
+ * [Line](#line) Use custom line as a separator or a decorator.
- * [SpriteGrid](#spritegrid) Sprite grid control, base for a sprite editor.
+ * [SpriteGrid](#spritegrid) Use sprite grid control to build a sprite editor.

 # Frame

-The `Frame` control is an example a `PanelEx` derivate.
-It is a panel with a customisable header, inner and outer border.
+To understand the `Frame` control, you first need to understand its base control - the `PanelEx`.
+This control enables you to create non-client border around the `PanelEx`, and have WinForms respect it, for example, when docking children inside the `PanelEx`.

 ![](Images/frame-1.jpg)

-## Background

-`Frame` is derived from `PanelEx` and demostrates how to use it.
-The `PanelEx` is a panel that allows creating and dawing on "non-client area" of arbitrary size around it.

-You create a new panel control by deriving from `PanelEx`.
-You set the `Margin` property to desired client margin.
-This creates a non client area around your client area.
-Finally, you overriding the `Decorate()` function to draw in the new non-client area.
+## Background: The PanelEx Control

+To create a new container control with a non-client area, derive it from `PanelEx`, and set the `Margin`.
+Area outside will be non-client area and area inside the margins the client area.

+ > For example, if you set all margins to 10 pixels, then a 10 pixels wide border
-All layouting (docking, etc.) is done by the control and is allowed only inside the client area.
+ > around the control will be non-client area, and the rest client area.

+You can use the client area just as you would use the standard`Panel` control i.e. you put controls inside, dock them, etc. If you want to paint on non-client, override the `Decorate()` function.

+The functionality of `PanelEx` provides glue, required to implement various container controls.
+Here are just a few possibilities:
+ * Frame controls,
+ * Collapsible controls,
+ * Prompt controls...

+### Derive from PanelEx

+Here is the skeleton of panel, derived from the `PanelEx`.
+Margin is set in the constructor, and drawing on non-client area should happen inside the `Decorate()`.
+This function prepares everything for you: it creates the graphics and calculates all rectangles that form the non-client border.

 ~~~cs
 public class MyPanel : PanelEx